Skip to main content

 Office of financial aid

-The structure of financial aid, scholarships and other forms of educational support for graduate students works differently from what you experienced as an undergraduate.
+The structure of financial aid, scholarships and other forms of educational support for graduate students work differently from what you experienced as an undergraduate.
 The good news: Aid is available for graduate school.
 The challenge: You need to be more proactive in researching the types of funds available and searching through a variety of funding sources.

 Learn more about the sources available to help fund your education: